Newburgh, Indiana: History

 As a town situated on the fertile banks of the Ohio River, Newburgh has a long history of human activity.
 Western explorers first arrived in the area in the 17th century.
-For centuries prior to that, it had been inhabited by the Shawnee and was near the center of prehistoric Mississippian culture even as late as 1450 A.D.
+For centuries prior to that, it had been inhabited by the Shawnee people and was near the center of prehistoric Mississippian culture as late as 1450 A.D.
 Evidence of this prehistoric society remains today at Angel Mounds, a National Historic Landmark, and Ellerbusch site, both approximately two miles west of Newburgh.

 The principal founders of Newburgh are John Sprinkle and Abner Luce.
 Sprinkle, a businessman of German descent, landed in Newburgh in the spring of 1803, thirteen years before Indiana entered the Union as the 19th state.
 He secured land grants in 1812 and in 1818 platted what became known as Sprinklesburgh (sometimes called "Mount Pleasant").
 It was the first town in Warrick County.
 The original plat of Sprinklesburgh consisted of about 12 blocks immediately west of today's downtown Newburgh.

 Abner Luce founded Newburgh almost directly to the east of Sprinklesburgh in 1829.
-In 1841 Luce's plat was merged with Sprinkelsburgh and the name of the town was changed to Newburgh.
-However, it was Samuel Short's land, a strip on the block west of State Street, that now has some of the most visible and important land in today's downtown Newburgh.
+In 1841, Luce's plat was merged with Sprinkelsburgh and the name of the town was changed to Newburgh.
+However, it was Samuel Short's land, a strip on the block west of State Street, that now has some of the most visible and important land in modern downtown Newburgh.

-Early on in its history Newburgh enjoyed prosperity.
 By 1850, the town had grown to be one of the largest riverports on the Ohio-Mississippi River between Cincinnati and New Orleans.
 Much of its growth in this time period was due to coal mining and its beneficial location on the Ohio River.
 The first underground mine shaft in Indiana was sunk in Newburgh in 1850.
 However, when the national railway system came to southern Indiana, it bypassed Newburgh completely in favor of Evansville, beginning a permanent shift in regional economic dominance.